The Law Firm Of Myrna Serrano Setty, P.A

 Can An Adult Child Be Liable For A Parent’s Nursing Home Bill?

 Although A Nursing Home Cannot Require A Child To Be Personally Liable For Their Parent’s Nursing Home Bill, There Are Circumstances In Which Children Can End Up Having To Pay This is a major reason why it is important to read any admission agreements carefully before signing.
 Federal regulations prevent a nursing home from requiring a third party to be personally liable as a condition of admission.
 However, children of nursing home residents often sign the nursing home admission agreement as the “responsible party.”
 This is a confusing term and it isn’t always clear from the contract what it means.
-Typically, The Responsible Party Is Agreeing To Do Everything In His Or Her Power To Make Sure That The Resident Pays The Nursing Home From The Resident’s Funds If the resident runs out…Read More
+Typically, The Responsible Party Is Agreeing To Do Everything In His Or Her Power To Make Sure That The Resident Pays The Nursing Home From The Resident’s Funds If the resident runs out of funds, the responsible party may be required to apply for Medicaid on the resident’s behalf.
+If the responsible party doesn’t follow through on applying for Medicaid or provide the state with all the information needed to determine Medicaid eligibility, the nursing home may sue the responsible party for breach of contract.
+In addition, if a responsible…Read More

 Report Ranks States On Nursing Home Quality And Shows Families’ Conflicted Views

 A new report that combines nursing home quality data with a survey of family members ranks the best and worst states for care and paints a picture of how Americans view nursing homes.
 The website Care.com analyzed Medicare’s nursing home ratings to identify the states with the best and worst overall nursing home quality ratings.
 Using Medicare’s five-star nursing home rating system, Care.com found that Hawaii nursing homes had the highest overall average ratings (3.93), followed by the District of Columbia (3.89), Florida (3.75), and New Jersey (3.75).
 The state with the lowest average rating was Texas (2.68), followed by Oklahoma (2.76), Louisiana (2.80), and Kentucky (2.98).
 Care.com also surveyed 978 people who have family members in a nursing home to determine their impressions about nursing homes.
-The surveyors found that the family…Read More
+The surveyors found that the family members visited their loved ones in a nursing home an average six times a month, and more than half of those surveyed felt that they did not visit enough.
+Those who thought they visited enough visited an average of nine times a month.
+In addition, a little over half felt somewhat to extremely guilty about their loved…Read More

 Getting Paid To Take Care Of A Sick Family Member

 Caring for a sick family member is difficult work, but it doesn’t necessarily have to be unpaid work.
 There are programs available that allow Medicaid recipients to hire family members as caregivers.
 All 50 States Have Programs That Provide Pay To Family Caregivers.
 The Programs Vary By State, But Are Generally Available To Medicaid Recipients, Although There Are Also Some Non-Medicaid-Related Programs Medicaid’s program began as “cash and counseling,” but is now often called “self-directed,” “consumer-directed,” or “participant-directed” care.
 The first step is to apply for Medicaid through a home-based Medicaid program.
 Medicaid is available only to low-income seniors, and each state has different eligibility requirements.
 Medicaid application approval can take months, and there also may be a waiting list to receive benefits under the program.
-The state Medicaid agency usually conducts an…Read More
+The state Medicaid agency usually conducts an assessment to determine the recipient’s care needs—e.g., how much help the Medicaid recipient needs with activities of daily living such as bathing, dressing, eating, and moving.
+Once the assessment is complete, the state draws up a budget, and the recipient can use the allotted funds to pay for goods or services related to care, including paying a…Read More

 Estate Planning Mistakes Seniors (Including You Or Your Parents) Can’t Afford To Make